 Besides policies and practices related to providing health care, there are numerous other procedures new nurses need to get acquainted with during the nurse onboarding process.

 Scheduling shifts, attendance, tracking hours and PTO, EVV, and mileage reimbursement are all essential processes your new nurse needs to comprehend and apply in their everyday work.

-Luckily, using modern GPS mileage and time tracking solutions, you can make these processes run smoothly and impose no extra burden on your nurses.
+Luckily, using modern GPS employee trackers, you can make these processes run smoothly and impose no extra burden on your nurses.
 This way, they can focus on what's important - providing care to your clients.